-Education consultant and author Alan Wright says both teachers and students need to open their minds to the possibilities in poetry.
+Education consultant and author Alan says both teachers and students need to open their minds to the possibilities in poetry.

 It comes as no surprise that the greater exposure children have to poetry the more they can embrace it in their literacy and writing.
 But it’s just as important for teachers to ‘step outside their comfort zones’ with poetry, according to Alan.